Skip to content

 AUTOGEN="INC"

-This example demonstrates how to use AUTOGEN to create automatically generated auto-incrementing primary indexes on a integer column.
-Assume the table below exists:
+This example demonstrates how to use AUTOGEN to create automatically generated auto-incrementing primary indexes on an integer column.

 CREATE PUBLIC table MarketOrders2(Id Int, Symbol String, Quantity Int);

-The command below will create a primary index on the column Id Integer using INC option:
+This command will create a primary index on the column Id Integer using the INC option:

 CREATE INDEX RandomIndex2 ON MarketOrders2(Id HASH) USE CONSTRAINT="PRIMARY" AUTOGEN="INC"